How to Take the JR Beetle between Busan and Fukuoka

 The ferry terminal has good food and drink options available, as does Busan Station, so you can easily make a pit stop as you pass through.
 Checkin opens one hour before departure and closes 30 minutes before; you have to go through immigration so (if coming from Seoul) to avoid any stress I’d suggest timing your KTX to arrive at Busan Station around 90 minutes before departure, which leaves plenty of time to stroll over, perhaps grab a bite on the go, check in, and clear immigration; if you want to sit and eat some lunch, obviously allow longer accordingly.

-Port tax from Busan is 4,300 won (approx $4 US) payable at checkin only, so make sure you keep enough won on hand, and there’s an oil surcharge of 14,000 won ($14 US) which is tacked on to the ticket fare if you buy at the terminal (but if you already have your reservation paid online, you’ll have to pay this at checkin too); also be aware that when you arrive at Hakata you may have cash issues (the terminal has no international ATM and is a bus ride from the downtown area), so it’s best to get hold of some Japanese yen before leaving Busan (there are money changers in the ferry terminal).
+Port tax from Busan is 4,300 won (approx $4 US) payable at checkin only, so make sure you keep enough won on hand, and there’s an oil surcharge of 12,000 won ($12 US) which is tacked on to the ticket fare if you buy directly at the terminal, but if you book online the surcharge may or may not be included – if not you’ll have to pay this at checkin too.
+Also be aware that when you arrive at Hakata you may have cash issues (the terminal has no international ATM and is a bus ride from the downtown area), so it’s best to get hold of some Japanese yen before leaving Busan (there are money changers in the ferry terminal).
 Alternatively if you have at least a few thousand won to change to yen on arrival it’ll cover the bus fare to get downtown (see Hakata Port, below).
-The fuel surcharge changes frequently, between 5,000 won and 14,000 won in my experience; the rate given here is correct as of late 2018.
-If you keep 20,000 won per person that should cover the departure tax & fuel surcharge in Busan.
+The fuel surcharge changes frequently, between 5,000 won and 14,000 won in my experience; the rate given here is correct as of early 2020.
+If you keep 20,000 won per person that should cover the departure tax & any potential fuel surcharge in Busan.

 Hakata Port Access and Information